djhshih/guidelines-genai-usage/README.md

 We don't ask professional writers to do arithmetics, solve equations, analyze logic, because that's not what they were born to do.

-Some LLMs have even seen enough code examples on the web to be able to write code for simple tasks.
+Some LLMs have even memorized enough code examples on the web to be able to write code for simple tasks.
+They were not taught what code is good, what code is bad, and what is just downright awful.

 ### Writing